-Regardless of who the insurer is, we'll check in with you later to see if there's anything else we can do to help.
+We'll check in with you later to see if there's anything else we can do to help.

-But before you get started, here's some things you should know:
+Before you get started, here's some things you should know:

-You can't complete this form without it.
+You can't complete CTP Connect without it.

-You can complete this form if:
+You can use CTP Connect if:

 - you have not yet lodged a claim for this injury.

-- basic personal and contact details of the injured person
+- basic personal information and contact details